appscode/blog/content/post/loki-setup-kubedb/index.md

 * Promtail
 * Install Promtail in Kubernetes
 * Explore logs in Grafana
-* Setup Loki with Alertmanager
-* Setup Loki with GCS or S3 bucket
+* Setup Loki with S3 or S3 compatible bucket

 ## Loki